graphhopper/graphhopper/docs/web/api-doc.md

-paths[0].time              | The total time of the route, in ms paths[0].ascend            | The total ascend (uphill) of the route, in meter paths[0].descend           | The total descend (downhill) of the route, in meter paths[0].points            | The polyline encoded coordinates of the path.
-Order is lat,lon,elelevation as it is no geoJson! paths[0].points_encoded    | Is true if the points are encoded, if not paths[0].points contains the geo json of the path (then order is lon,lat,elevation), which is easier to handle but consumes more bandwidth compared to encoded version paths[0].bbox              | The bounding box of the route, format: <br> minLon, minLat, maxLon, maxLat paths[0].snapped_waypoints | An array of the snapped input points (order is lon,lat,elevation) paths[0].instructions      | Contains information about the instructions for this route.
+paths[0].time              | The total time of the route, in ms paths[0].ascend            | The total ascend (uphill) of the route, in meter paths[0].descend           | The total descend (downhill) of the route, in meter paths[0].points            | This value contains the coordinates of the path.
+If `points_encoded=true` or no `points_encoded` specified an encoded string will be returned, otherwise an array with order [lon,lat,elevation] is returned.
+See the parameter `points_encoded` for more information. paths[0].points_encoded    | Is true if the points are encoded, if not paths[0].points contains the geo json of the path (then order is lon,lat,elevation), which is easier to handle but consumes more bandwidth compared to encoded version paths[0].bbox              | The bounding box of the route, format: <br> minLon, minLat, maxLon, maxLat paths[0].snapped_waypoints | This value contains the snapped input points.
+If `points_encoded=true` or no `points_encoded` parameter was specified then an encoded string will be returned, otherwise an array is returned.
+See the parameter `points_encoded` for more information. paths[0].instructions      | Contains information about the instructions for this route.
 The last instruction is always the Finish instruction and takes 0ms and 0meter.
 Keep in mind that instructions are currently under active development and can sometimes contain misleading information, so, make sure you always show an image of the map at the same time when navigating your users! paths[0].instructions[0].text                 | A description what the user has to do in order to follow the route.
 The language depends on the locale parameter. paths[0].instructions[0].distance             | The distance for this instruction, in meter